-Updated: Feb.
-19, 2018.
+Updated: Nov.
+23, 2018.
 Inshallah, more changes to the halal list will be made.
 Many halal restaurants are no longer in operation.
 I will work with the halal tours to find a new list of halal restaurants.
 It has been very difficult to confirm halal restaurants in Vietnam now.

 Halal in Vietnam

 In the last couple years, there has been an increase of halal restaurants in Saigon based on Indian and Malaysian cuisines.
 Many are located in District 1 but there are small good Halal restaurants in the Phu Nhuan District.
 My goal is to visit each of the halal restaurants and blog about them.

 Warning on impersonating Muslims at fake halal restaurants

 Several restaurants are forcing their Vietnamese staff to impersonate as Muslims including making girls cover their heads.
 I confronted one restaurant already in District 5 about this, two restaurants in District 1 are doing this now.
 If you enter a restaurant and see most of the female staff covering their heads, they are NOT Muslims.